-Either way, it’s crucial to present your new clients with powerful, informative product tours and tutorials to optimize their experience.
+Either way, it's crucial to present your new clients with powerful, informative product tours and tutorials to optimize their first sign-in experience.
 During the trial period, you can show snippets of the product tour or tutorials to encourage users to take specific actions from which they will derive value.

 Adding annotations to guide your client through the product tour will help you gain valuable insight into how they will use your product in the future.

 A detailed walkthrough shared internally will significantly assist your client with achieving buy-in and product adoption.

 When it comes to activation, it’s all about checking in with your users.

 During the first two weeks of onboarding, you need to support your users and solve any difficulties they might be experiencing to ensure successful product activation.
 Schedule a check-in call and, if necessary, create additional videos or interactive tutorials for underutilized features.